 The epidemiology, pathogenesis, and clinical features of EB are discussed in this topic.
 The diagnosis and management of EB are discussed separately.
 (See "Diagnosis of epidermolysis bullosa" and "Overview of the management of epidermolysis bullosa".)

 The most reliable figures on prevalence and incidence of epidermolysis bullosa (EB) are derived from the National EB Registry (NEBR), which collected cross-sectional and longitudinal data on about 3300 EB patients in the United States from 1986 through 2002 [6,7].
 Over a five-year period (1986 through 1990), the prevalence of EB was estimated to be approximately 8 per million and the incidence 19 per million live births.
 Over the same period, the incidence rates of EB by subtype were approximately 11 per million live births for EB simplex; 2 per million live births for junctional EB; 3 per million live births for dominant dystrophic EB; and 2 per million live births for recessive dystrophic EB.
+Data from the Dystrophic Epidermolysis Bullosa Research Association of America (DebRA) report an incidence rate of 3.6 per million per year for junctional EB over the period 2007 to 2011 .
 Data from the Australasian EB Registry provided a prevalence estimate of 10 cases per million live births .
-Prevalence rates ranging from 15 to 32 cases per million have been estimated in the UK [9-11].
+Prevalence rates ranging from 15 to 32 cases per million have been estimated in the UK [10-12].

 CLASSIFICATION OF EB